-According to a PayScale survey, only 37% of workers have ever asked for a raise in their current job, yet 70% of those who asked received some kind of increase.
+According to PayScale’s salary negotiation survey, only 43% of workers have ever asked for a raise – yet among those who did, 70% received at least some increase in compensation.
 That’s money left on the table simply because people don’t know how to approach the conversation.

-I’ve helped hundreds of professionals craft salary negotiation emails that actually get responses—and results.
+Through building WriteMail.ai, I’ve had a close view of what separates salary negotiation emails that get responses from ones that don’t – and it comes down to a handful of structural decisions.
 In this article, you’ll discover exactly how to structure your message to maximize your chances of success, with real examples that have worked for people just like you.

 Timing is Everything: When to Send Your Salary Negotiation Email